FlowFuse/website/src/blog/2023/06/dashboard-announcement.md

 ## The Solution

 The successor to the Node-RED Dashboard will be a completely new project, published as a separate package.
-This new project will take the reins from the old dashboard and guide us into the future.
-However, the Node-RED community can rest assured that the project will stay under the Apache 2.0 licence.
-This ensures that the core principles of open-source and community-driven development will remain intact.
+This new project will take the reins from the old dashboard and guide us into the future with the support and blessing of the existing dashboard maintainers.
+The Node-RED community can rest assured that the project will stay under the Apache 2.0 licence and keep intact the core principles of open-source and community-driven development.

 ## Community Involvement and Open Source Contribution